mountaineerbr/shellChatGPT/man/README.md

 The parameter “*hd*” may also be set for image quality (*Dall-E-3*), such as “*Xhd*” or “*1792x1024hd*”.
 Defaults=*1024x1024*.

+For Dalle-3, optionally set the generation style as either “*natural*” or “*vivid*” as a positional parameter in the command line invocation.

 See **IMAGES section** below for more information on **inpaint** and **outpaint**.